YuvalH19-S/microRNA_GPT/README.md

 The script we can use now is 'Human_fine_tune_star_mature.ipynb', there we do fine tune on the previous model, using human data (with or without flanks).
 We can generate sequences - full seq or with completions of mature/star - using the test data from the previous script.

+Lastly, we use the script 'Extract_features_only_nts.ipynb' to extract features from the generated sequences.

 ## [Placeholder for Training Scripts]